Git2k18/PageObiectModelProject/README.md

 Page Object Model (POM) Design With Selenium WebDriver:

-+Complete Page Object Model (POM) using Page Factory in Selenium +Learn Page Object Model Step by Step
-+POM design - Architecture & Pattern
++Complete Page Object Model (POM) using Page Factory in Selenium +POM design - Architecture & Pattern
-+What is Page Chaining Model
 +Use of PageFactory API in Selenium

 =================================================